-- The numeric mark for each academic course attempted is translated to a grade point value based on the University's conversion table (on page 36). - The grade point value earned in each academic full course and one-half the grade point value earned in each academic half course are added together. - This total is divided by the number of academic full courses (or equivalent) attempted. - A sessional academic grade point average is calculated on the basis of all academic courses having a grade point value which were attempted in a given session (fall, winter or summer). - An annual academic grade point average is calculated on the basis of all academic courses having a grade point value which were attempted in the fall + winter sessions (September - May) of an academic year. - A cumulative academic grade point average is calculated on the basis of all academic courses having a grade point value that a student has attempted.
+- The numeric mark for each academic course attempted is translated to a grade point value based on the University's conversion table (on page 37). - The grade point value earned in each academic course is multiplied by the course weight (1.0 for a full course, 0.5 for a half course, 0.25 for a quarter credit course) and those results are added together. - This total is divided by the number of academic full courses (or equivalent) attempted. - A sessional academic grade point average is calculated on the basis of all academic courses having a grade point value which were attempted in a given session (fall, winter or summer). - An annual academic grade point average is calculated on the basis of all academic courses having a grade point value which were attempted in the fall + winter sessions (September - May) of an academic year. - A cumulative academic grade point average is calculated on the basis of all academic courses having a grade point value that a student has attempted.